 - Recognize excellent performance, and especially, link pay to performance to reduce employee turnover.
 Your key employees are motivated when their above-average efforts are recognized and rewarded.

 - Base the upside of bonus potential on the success of both the employee and the company and make it limitless within company parameters.
-(As an example, pay 10% of corporate profits to employees.)
+(As an example, pay 10 percent of corporate profits to employees.)

 - Recognize and celebrate success.
 Mark their passage as important goals are achieved.
 Bring in pizza or breakfast to celebrate reaching milestones and turn the occasion into a brief ceremony while you celebrate success.